azer89/HelloVulkan/README.md

 The engine leverages several modern GPU features to optimize rendering performance.
 First, bindless textures is achieved by utilizing __descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows texture descriptors to be bound once at the start of a frame.

 Next, the engine takes advantage of __indirect draw__ API.
-This means the CPU only calls a single indirect draw command.
-By sorting draw calls based on material type, it is now possible to have separate render passes for each material.
+This means the CPU only calls a single indirect draw command to render an entire scene.
+The actual draw commands are stored inside an indirect buffer which are then sorted based on material type, which allows the rendering to have separate render passes for each material.
 For each render pass, the GPU only processes a draw call batch of objects sharing the same material.
 This significantly improves efficiency because shader branching can now be avoided.

 Finally, the engine pushes the concept of "bindless" even further by utilizing __buffer device addresses__.
 Instead of creating descriptors, device addresses act as _pointers_ so that the shaders can have direct access to buffers.